UNINETTSigma2/documentation/jobs/job_scripts/slurm_parameter.md

 Depending on the frequency and bandwidth demand of your setup, you can choose two distribution schemes:

-- Let SLURM determine where to put your parallel MPI tasks as it see fit.
+- Let Slurm determine where to put your parallel MPI tasks as it see fit.

-- Force SLURM to group all MPI tasks on whole nodes.
+- Force Slurm to group all MPI tasks on whole nodes.

 The latter approach of using whole nodes guarantees a low latency and high bandwidth, but it usually results in a longer queuing time compared to cluster wide job.
-With the former approach, the SLURM manager distribute your task to maximize utilization.
+With the former approach, the Slurm manager distribute your task to maximize utilization.
 This usually results in shorter queuing times but slower inter-task connection speeds and latency.
 What is suitable for you depends entirely on your ability to wait and the requirements of the application that are set for execution.